Mi-Seun/Mi-Seun/README.md

 I'm a Fullstack Web Developer with expertise in UI Design, currently based in Lyon, France.
 My skillset covers both front-end and back-end development, alongside a strong background in crafting informative visuals.
 Here's a glimpse of my skills:

-- 🔭 I’m currently working on creating intuitive web applications, implementing logos, and enhancing UI designs.
-- 🌱 I’m continuously learning and exploring new trends in Symfony, Angular, WordPress, and MySQL.
+- 🌱 I’m continuously learning and exploring new trends in Angular, React, Three.js, WebGL.
-- 💻 Proficient in: Symfony, Angular, WordPress, MySQL.
+- 💻 Proficient in: Angular, Three.js, JavaScript, Symfony, php, MySQL, WordPress, etc.
 - 🌐 Well-versed in both front-end and back-end web development, ensuring seamless functionality and appealing user experiences.
+- - 🔭 I’m currently working on creating intuitive web applications, implementing logos, and enhancing UI designs.

 ### About Me: